Skip to content

 This produces a platform-native binary (.app on macOS, .msi on Windows, .deb/.AppImage on Linux).

-When you open the app for the first time, onboarding tooltips walk you through the main areas: the tool list, the prompt builder, the command palette shortcut, and the site switcher.
+After detection, onboarding tooltips walk you through the main areas: the tool list, the prompt builder, the command palette shortcut, and the site switcher.
 You can skip these or step through them at your own pace.
 They won’t appear again after you finish or dismiss them.

 The GUI reads and writes ~/.agent-to-bricks/config.yaml.
 This is the same file the CLI uses, so settings stay in sync.
 The file stores: